YatFungLoo/Search-Trees-in-Cpp/README.md

 ### Insertion method
 To keep tree perfectly balance, when the 2-3 node has a *single key* simple insert the new key into the node.
 When the 2-3 node already has *2 keys*, first insert the key into the node, then node then split the 3 keys into individual nodes, where the middle key is root.

 For 3-links node (3 node) whose *parents is also a 3 node*, in simple term the process follows above but root node instead will perform the join then split again until there are no 4-links node.
 If the insertion whole way through are all 3-nodes, then the root node will be a 4-node.
-The root node will be splited, to create 3 individual 2-node.
+The root node will be split-ed, to create 3 individual 2-node.

 ## Red-Black BSTs
 A simple implementation to encode 3-nodes using extra colour information on the link between node.
 Red link connection form a 3-node, while black link bind together the tree.
 Summary red link should lean left, where no node can have two red links, and tree has to be perfect black balance (all root to null link has to have the same number of black links).